Create a

 4. Review workflows and job design

 As changes are anticipated or occur, review employees' tasks to help reduce repetitive, bureaucratic, and less business—or customer-impacting activities.
-Engage employees in process redesign and reengineering through structured processes such as Lean, Six Sigma, and especially design thinking, focusing on the end-user or customer experience.
-Work with managers and the compensation team to communicate and remind employees how their work affects the customer, company, and community positively and constructively.
-Extensive research has been conducted that proves how bringing meaningfulness to an individual’s work increases their commitment to organizational objectives, raises engagement levels substantially, and makes their daily work more palatable.
+Engage employees in process redesign and reengineering through structured approaches such as Lean, Six Sigma, and especially design thinking, with a focus on the end-user or customer experience.
+Work with managers and the compensation team to communicate to and remind employees how their work positively and constructively affects the customer, company, and community.
+Extensive research has shown that bringing meaning to an individual’s work increases their commitment to organizational objectives, substantially raises engagement levels, and makes their daily work more palatable.

 5. Incorporate comprehensive well-being programming and resources

-Accepting that the industry has varying stress levels, move beyond a sole or primary reliance on the employee assistance program (EAP) for more comprehensive physical, psychological, and financial support.
-Consider the need for targeted resources and support for working mothers and fathers, flexibility in work scheduling and location, programming during work hours, and employee benefits that directly address the very human needs of the employees.
-Guide managers to recognize signs of burnout, stress, or personal challenges employees face and encourage intervention by trained and equipped experts.
+Accepting that the industry has varying stress levels, move beyond relying solely on the employee assistance program (EAP) for more comprehensive physical, psychological, and financial support.
+Consider the need for targeted resources and support for working mothers and fathers, flexibility in work scheduling and location, programming during work hours, and employee benefits that directly address employees' very human needs.
+Guide managers to recognize signs of burnout, stress, or personal challenges employees face, and encourage intervention by trained, equipped experts.
 Use employee listening strategies to identify hot spots and anticipate problems before they damage operational efficiencies and performance.
-Use upward feedback to track the quality and frequency of the most valuable managerial behavior, including coaching, guiding, and flexibility that create more positive, constructive, and supportive work environments.
-Recognize and reward those whose performance as leaders and managers can be role models for balancing superior people management with goal achievement.
+Use upward feedback to track the quality and frequency of the most valuable managerial behaviors, including coaching, guidance, and flexibility, that create more positive, constructive, and supportive work environments.
+Recognize and reward those whose performance as leaders and managers serves as a role model for balancing superior people management with goal achievement.

 Relevant Practices & Tools